Connect with a certified trainer for free

 Elbow Strain Hero Image 2

 Elbow strain injuries are typically the result of the elbow moving beyond its limits (overextending), which causes minor tears of one or more of the muscles and/or tendons around the elbow.
+This may lead to what is commonly described as an overextended elbow.

 A strain differs from a sprain because a strain involves the muscle and/or tendons, while a sprain involves the ligaments (the connective tissue that connects one end of a bone with another to provide stabilization of a joint).